ietsism/ietsism.github.io/_posts/2020-08-08-how-iphone-or-ios-could-be-improved.md

 published: true
 ---

 I like my iPhone.
 It has almost been a decade since I have started using one.
 Before that I owned a 2nd-gen iPod Touch that came with iOS 2.
 So, with the exception of the first iPhone OS release, I have worked with and experienced all iOS versions on various different hardware (iPod, iPhone, and iPad).
 In these years I have run into the limitations of the software on several occasions.
 In this article I would like to share 10 of these limitations and my proposed fixes.
 Hopefully Apple will implement these one day.
+And while they are at it, maybe they can checkout [macOS]({% post_url 2020-08-13-how-macbook-pro-or-macos-could-be-improved %}) too?

 *At the time of writing, the latest version of iOS was `13.6`.
 I believe these limitations were still present, at least up to that version.*